 Napa cabbage raw, cooked or fermented

-Ingredients for the mushrooms and Napa cabbage miso stir-fry recipe
+Ingredients for the napa cabbage and mushroom miso stir-fry recipe

 You can cook this in an oak, but if you don’t have one stainless steel will work just well.
 Something where you can stir and fry your ingredients (obviously!) at medium to high heat (I am a fan of medium heat cooking) in a safe way.
 That means using a high heat healthy oil, like avocado oil and cookware that is safe for you (free of toxic chemicals).
 Preferably a lighter pan, I wouldn’t do a stir-fry in a cast-iron skillet.